-The notion of ROE (Return On Equity) and ROTE (Return On Tangible Equity), as well as the methodology for calculating it, are specified on pages 43 and 44 of Societe Generale's 2022 Universal Registration Document.
-This measure makes it possible to assess return on equity and Societe Generale's return on tangible equity.
+The notions of ROE (Return on Equity) and ROTE (Return on Tangible Equity), as well as their calculation methodology, are specified on page 43 and 44 of Societe Generale's 2022 Universal Registration Document.
+This measure makes it possible to assess Societe Generale's return on equity and return on tangible equity.